shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/part-5-build-a-path.md

 # Use the fields to resolve the template path into an absolute path.
 publish_path = template.apply_fields(fields)

-# make sure we create any missing folders
+# Make sure we create any missing folders
 current_engine.ensure_folder_exists(publish_path)
 ```